France in the long nineteenth century: Directory (1795–1799)

+Bonaparte at the Council of Five Hundred at Saint-Cloud by François Bouchot.
 Napoleon Bonaparte seizes power and establishes the Consulate in 1799.

 The new constitution installed the Directoire and created France's bicameral legislature.
 It was markedly more conservative, dominated by the bourgeoise, and sought to restore order and exclude the sans-culottes and other members of the lower classes from political life.

 By 1795, the French had once again conquered the Austrian Netherlands and the left bank of the Rhine, annexing them directly into France.
 The Dutch Republic and Spain were both defeated and made into French satellites.
 At sea however, the French navy proved no match for the British, and was badly beaten off the coast of Ireland in the Glorious First of June.

 Napoleon Bonaparte was given command of an army in 1796 that was to invade Italy.
 The young general defeated the Austrian and Sardinian forces and he negotiated the Treaty of Campo Formio without the input of the Directory.
 The French annexation of the Austrian Netherlands and the left bank of the Rhine was recognized, as were the satellite republics they created in northern Italy.

 Although the War of the First Coalition ended in 1797, a second coalition was formed in May 1798 when France invaded the Swiss Confederation, the Kingdom of Naples, and the Papal States.
 Napoleon convinced the Directory to approve an expedition to Egypt, with the purpose of cutting off Britain's access to India.
 He got approval for this, and set off in May 1798 for Egypt with 40,000 men.
 But the expedition foundered when the British fleet of Horatio Nelson caught and destroyed most of the French navy that had accompanied Napoleon in the Battle of the Nile.
 The army had no way to return to France and faced the hostility of the Ottoman Empire.